 Way back in March I attended The New York Times Travel Show and squeezed into a seminar by The Points Guy, Brian Kelley.
 In an epic stroke of good luck and speedy Tweeting skills, I won 10,000 AMEX points!

 I quickly transferred them into Starwood Rewards Points, and started dreaming off all the beautiful Southeast Asia hotel properties I could stay in.
 I settled on a romantic weekend at the super-chic Le Meridian Chiang Rai, and was practically salivating in anticipating of high thread count sheets, dreamy midnight swims, and… air conditioning (my travel standards are pretty low).
 Unfortunately that whole breakup thing happened, and I was no longer in the position for a romantic getaway.
 So I vowed to go to the Le Meridian Chiang Mai someday in the future to live out my artificially cooled-air dreams, and instead I planned a girlfriend getaway to Bangkok.

-Thus, a few days before I flew back to New York and my bestie Kat flew to London, we met up at the trendy Four Points by Sheraton for a weekend of the finer things in life.
+Thus, a few days before I flew back to New York and my bestie Kat flew to London, we met up at the trendy Four Points Bangkok for a weekend of the finer things in life.

 A hot tub in the room, a pool on the roof, fluffy white towels as far as the eye can see… guys, this is really living.
 My nights here convinced me it is time to start taking frequent flyer miles and rewards points a little more seriously.
 If you’d like to do the same, here are few bullet points from my notes at Brian’s seminar:

 • Credit cards are the quickest way to earn miles, but you have to start with good credit.

 • Most of those miles will come from sign up bonuses, but still make sure to know the spend requirements and don’t settle for one point per dollar!

 • Look for transferable points.
 United miles are among the most valuable.